urbanjost/M_intrinsics/md7/WHERE.md

    data b/ndh*1,0.0,nduh*2./,c/nd*-77.77/

    where (b.ne.0) c=a/b
-   write (*,2000) 'a ...',a(1:nd)
-   write (*,2000) 'b ...',b(1:nd)
-   write (*,2000) 'c ...',c(1:nd)
+   write (*,2000) c(1:nd)
    !
    !
-The above protects against divide by zero, but doesn't actually assign !  values to elements in c when the corresponding element in b is zero !
-The following covers that, and sets a flag when a divide by zero is !  present
+The above protects against divide by zero, but doesn't actually ! assign values to elements in c when the corresponding element in ! b is zero The following covers that, and sets a flag when a divide ! by zero is present
    !
    where (b(1:nd).ne.0.0)
       c=a/b